mittagessen/kraken/docs/user_guide/training_recognition.rst

                                     transcription.
 In binary mode files are
                                     datasets files containing pre-extracted
                                     text lines.
+    --linetype [baselines, bbox]    Forces the line type of the test data.
+If not set the type the model has been trained on is used for XML data, bbox for path data, and the recorded type for binary datasets.
     --pad INTEGER                   Left and right padding around lines --reorder / --no-reorder        Reordering of code points to display order --base-dir [L, R, auto]         Set base text direction.
 This should be